 All of our contractors carry ID cards, so please ask to see their ID before you allow anyone into your home.

 This will depend on where you house is in the programme.
-All properties which are due to have fencing replaced in Phase 1and Phase 2 can be seen by clicking here.
+All properties which are due to have fencing replaced in Phase 1, Phase 2 or Phase 3 can be seen by clicking here.

-It is high quality, normally 2 metres high, close board panels with concrete posts and gravel boards, it’s designed to last between 15 and 20 years.
+It is high quality, normally 2 meters high, close board panels with concrete posts and gravel boards, it’s designed to last between 15 and 20 years.

 Yes.
 Anyone living in a house or flat with its own garden, who receives improved fencing will have a weekly service charge of £1.92 per week